stephan-cr/dude/doc/intro.rst

 Summaries
 ^^^^^^^^^

-Dude can collect, filter, aggregate any information from experiments.
+Dude can collect, filter, aggregate any information from experiments with :ref:`summaries`.
 For that the user invokes

 .. code-block:: console